 Pit Design

-For the Long Valley project, average mining cost and G&A cost from similar deposits were used as a basis for Whittle costs.
+For the Long Valley Project, average mining cost and G&A cost from similar deposits were used as a basis for Whittle costs.
 Processing costs used in the Whittle pit analysis were specifically evaluated for the Long Valley deposit.
-Whittle inputs are shown in the table below.
-Additional Whittle constraints include limiting the pits to the permitted area.